INDEPENDENT AUDITOR’S REPORT

 On disposal, the difference between the net disposal proceeds and the carrying amount of the item sold is recognised in profit or loss and included in ‘other income’ or ‘other operating expenses’.

-• Impairment of Non-Financial Assets
+- Impairment of Non-Financial Assets

 At each reporting date, non-financial assets are reviewed to determine whether there is any indication that those assets have suffered an impairment loss. if there is an indication of possible impairment, the recoverable amount of any affected asset (or group of related assets) is estimated and compared with its carrying amount.
 If the estimated recoverable amount is lower, the carrying amount is reduced to its estimated recoverable amount and an impairment loss is recognised immediately in profit or loss.

 If an impairment loss subsequently reverses, the carrying amount of the asset (or group of related assets) is increased to the revised estimate of its recoverable amount, but not in excess of the amount that would have been determined had no impairment loss been recognised for the asset (group of related assets) in prior years.
-A reversal of an impairment loss is recognised immediately in profit or loss.
+A reversal of an impairment loss is recognised immediately in profit or loss. - Financial Instruments

-• 3.5.1 Trade and Other Receivables
+Financial Assets- 3.5.1 Trade and Other Receivables

 Trade and other receivables are initially recognised at the transaction price.
 Most sales are made on the basis of normal credit terms, where the receivables do not bear interest and valued at undiscounted amount of cash receivable.
 Where credit is extended beyond normal credit terms, receivables are measured at amortised cost using the effective interest method.
 At the end of each reporting period, the carrying amounts of trade and other receivables are reviewed to determine whether there is any objective evidence that the amounts are not recoverable.
-If so, an impairment loss is recognised immediately in profit or loss.
+If so, an impairment loss is recognised immediately in profit or loss. - Impairment of Financial Assets

 At the end of each reporting period, the carrying amounts of financial assets that are not measured at fair value are reviewed to determine whether there is any objective evidence of impairment.
-If so, an impairment loss is recognised immediately in profit or loss and the carrying amount of financial asset is reduced accordingly.
+If so, an impairment loss is recognised immediately in profit or loss and the carrying amount of financial asset is reduced accordingly. - Cash and Cash Equivalents

-• Cash and cash equivalents include cash in hand, demand deposits and other short-term highly liquid investments with original maturities of three months or less.
+- Cash and cash equivalents include cash in hand, demand deposits and other short-term highly liquid investments with original maturities of three months or less.
 Bank overdrafts are shown in current liabilities on the statement of financial position.

 The statement of cash flows has been prepared by using the “Indirect Method”.

-• Trade and Other Payable
+Financial Liabilities - Trade and Other Payable

 Trade and other payables are initially recognised at the transaction price (including transaction costs).
 Trade payables are obligations on the basis of normal credit terms and do not bear interest.
-Interest bearing liabilities are subsequently measured at amortised cost using the effective interest method.
+Interest bearing liabilities are subsequently measured at amortised cost using the effective interest method. - Bank Overdrafts

 Overdrafts are repayable in full on demand and are initially measured and subsequently stated at face value.